 Phlavz is located in Chicago in the famous Maxwell Street area.
 The restaurant in the University Village Market Place near UIC University.
 The restaurant’s cuisine is Jamaican with a twist.
 We tried to visit on Juneteenth, but the wait was over an hour.
 When I do go, I want to try the Jerk Chicken Sandwich pictured below.

 University Village Market Place 717 W Maxwell St.

 Can’t Believe It’s Not Meat

 Can’t Believe It’s Not Meat is another black-owned vegan restaurant located on the Southside of Chicago.
-This is a to be visiting soon restaurant.
-I will come back with my option.
+This is a place I will be visiting soon.
+I will come back with my opinion.
 Aren’t the Philly Steak Rolls tempting?

 Hyde Park 1368 1/2 E 53rd St. Chicago, IL 60615

 Friistyle Chicago serves Pomme Frites with a soulful twist.
 French fries are one of my favorite dishes to eat.
 I was really excited to go and it did not disappoint.
 I had the Jerk Salmon and the girls had Caribbean Shrimp and Italian Beef.

 Bronzeville 5059 S Prairie Ave Chicago, IL 60615

 Brown Sugar Bakeries is owned and operated by Stephanie Hart who is a James Beard-nominated baker.
 The specialty is cakes, cupcakes, and slices.

 Pre-orders and walk-ups available for slices 328 E 75th St. Chicago, IL 60619